 -

-Why is the weight of an A Class/6 Metre required for certification?
+Why is the weight required for certification? – A Class/6 Metre

 The weight of the boat is recorded on the certification control form and is used to compute the rating of the boat.
 It becomes a measurement that is given on the boat’s certificate.
 It is then used as an indicator (but not proof) that the boat has not been altered from its original configuration if checked during equipment inspection at an event.